rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-06-01-stirlings-approximation.md

 \end{align}
 $$

 This completes our informal derivation of the Stirling's approximation.
-We next move on to examine a couple of consequences of this formula.
+The $\sqrt{2\pi}$ factor in the approximation gives away the special relationship Stirling's approximation has to the Gaussian.
+Stirling's approximation, in combination with Laplace's method used in this article can be used to craft a general methods for proving special cases of the Central Limit Theorem.
+We will take up this fun exercise in another post.

-### Accuracy of Stirling's approximation
+## Accuracy of Stirling's approximation

-In this optional section we examine the accuracy (or equivalently, the speed of convergence) of Stirling's formula.
+In this optional section, we examine the accuracy (or equivalently, the speed of convergence) of Stirling's formula.
 Notice that we haven't actually proved that Stirling's approximation gets better as $$z$$ increases.This aspect is a bit more difficult to prove.
 Most sources just state what is called the [Stirling's series](https://en.wikipedia.org/wiki/Stirling's_approximation#Speed_of_convergence_and_error_estimates) without proof.
-Stirling's series indicates that the approximation gets better as $\frac{1}{12 z}1$.
+Stirling's series indicates that the approximation gets better as $\frac{1}{12 z}$.
 That is the approximation at $z = 40$ is twice as good as at $z = 20$.
 Mathematically

 $$